-While early communist ideology is better known for its project of a gender-neutral ‘new man’, Alexandra Kollontai anticipated the birth of a ‘new woman’ in the process of historical emancipation.
-What would this new woman look like?
-And if this woman is free, how does she navigate a world that is not?
+In the third chapter of the series, Russian theorist Oxana Timofeeva will discuss issues relating to female sexuality and slut-shaming as a phenomenon that can be traced back to the 16th century.
+Timofeeva will think through the writings of the Russian revolutionary and protofeminist Alexandra Kollontai.
+Whereas early communist ideology is known for a gender neutral ‘new man’, Kollontai anticipated the birth of a ‘new woman’ in the process of historical emancipation.
+What would this new woman be or look like?
+And if this woman is free, how does she navigate in a world that is not?

-A sexually emancipated woman in a sexist, unemancipated world is still a victim of blame, accusations and moral attacks.
-In her talk, Timofeeva will develop a philosophical critique of the phenomenon of slut-shaming, introducing the idea of a deep connection between polyandry and comradeship.
+A sexually emancipated woman in a sexist, not-emancipated world is still a victim of blame, accusations and moral attacks.
+In her essay, Timofeeva will develop a philosophical critique of the phenomenon of slut-shaming, introducing the idea of a deep connection between polyandry and comradeship.

 Oxana Timofeeva is a professor in the department of sociology and philosophy at the European University, St. Petersburg, a member of the artistic collective Chto Delat? (‘What is to be done?’), a deputy editor of the journal Stasis, and the author of the books History of Animals and Introduction to the Erotic Philosophy of Georges Bataille.

-This lecture series aims to bring women together to breathe new life to the concept of the 'gossip’, which originally meant female companion, as a support structure for women’s ideas, thinking processes and exchanges.
-It sets out to collectivise feminist discourses and create a platform through which new utterances can counteract all the words used to define and degrade women.
-It also aims to establish an open dialogue with its audiences.
+The Gossips lecture series aims to bring women together, to re-generate and re-perform the original concept of ‘the gossip’, which originally meant a female companion, as a support structure for women’s ideas, thinking processes and exchanges.
+The series also seeks to collectivise feminist discourse and create a platform through where new expressions can be conceived and developed, counteracting all the words used to define and degrade women (Federici).
+Offering an open dialogue with its audiences, the conversations engage with real-life case studies and sharing non-linear knowledges, with the aim of breaking through sexist rhetoric and patriarchal responses.
 The series is curated by iLiana Fokianaki.